clawpack/doc/doc/howto_doc.rst

 This can be done as follows::

     cd $CLAW/doc/doc/_build/html
-    cp v5.6.1/*.html .   # replacing v5.6.1 with the current version
+    rm -f *.html         # remove the html file with bad sidebars cp v5.7.0/*.html .   # replacing v5.7.0 with the current version python ../../fix_links_top_level.py
-    python ../../fix_links_top_level.py

 If you like what you see, you can push back to your fork and then issue a